AutomationWithAnsible/ansible-usermanage/readme.md

 # TODO
 Currently the playbook serves my needs, but I it lacks some features

 1. Add support for unix group management
 2. Shadow password support
 3. Support multiple user files
-4. Better check
-    * Check with_subelements  (userkeys) if user has no ssh key
+4. Syntax check with_subelements (userkeys) if user has no ssh key